-Application # INFR6.2-15403 Title (as written by the applicant) Enhancing/Expanding Stem Cell-Based Modeling at a Shared Research and Training Facility Project Objective (as written by the applicant) The primary objectives are to prepare a diverse California workforce for careers in regenerative medicine while maintaining fiscal stability and contributing to the CIRM SRL Network that will ensure the highest quality research and training standards across California.
-Summary (as written by the applicant) This application proposes to expand and enhance an existing self-sustaining shared stem cell research and training facility that supports dedicated laboratory space for the culture of human pluripotent stem cells, and training for all career stages in CIRM supported and other training programs.
-The resources and infrastructure currently in place meet the intended mission by providing access to key services and equipment; teaching and training users in the high-quality standards required for culture and analysis of human stem and progenitor cells; and standardized methods and protocols such as those to ensure sterility, assessments of pluripotency and lineage commitment, and well-characterized model systems.
+A 11 41 11 INCREASE 45400 Application # INFR6.2-15403 Title Enhancing/Expanding Stem Cell-Based Modeling at a Shared Research and Training Facility (as written by the applicant) Project Objective The primary objectives are to prepare a diverse California workforce for careers in (as written by the regenerative medicine while maintaining fiscal stability and contributing to the CIRM SRL applicant) Network that will ensure the highest quality research and training standards across California.
+Summary This application proposes to expand and enhance an existing self-sustaining shared stem cell (as written by the research and training facility that supports dedicated laboratory space for the culture of human applicant) pluripotent stem cells, and training for all career stages in CIRM supported and other training арріїсані) programs.
+The resources and infrastructure currently in place meet the intended mission by providing access to key services and equipment; teaching and training users in the high- quality standards required for culture and analysis of human stem and progenitor cells; and standardized methods and protocols such as those to ensure sterility, assessments of pluripotency and lineage commitment, and well-characterized model systems.
 Progress in the regenerative medicine field is dependent on resources where high standards are maintained and rigor and reproducibility in research and training is emphasized.
 The current infrastructure proposes to build on these strengths and capabilities by enhancing and expanding specialized and advanced services and training that include both hands-on and distanced learning in gene transfer, somatic cell genome editing, stem cell labeling for imaging, and 3D model systems.
 Faculty and staff have extensive expertise in techniques, tools, and technologies that will be offered as educational and training opportunities, and include applications for pluripotent and lineage committed or adult stem cells in two-dimensional or three-dimensional cultures.
 Enhancing trainee skillsets and core competencies, as well as emphasis on the importance of data management and sharing within the California regenerative medicine research community, is a high priority.
 Preparing a diverse workforce for careers in regenerative medicine is strongly supported in the facility and through CIRM training programs and California partners.
-Key goals are to increase users across California, and ensure the facility remains self-sustainable and at the cutting edge of regenerative medicine and gene therapy research and training now and in Statement of Benefit to California (as written by the The proposed enhancements will provide benefits to California and its citizens by contributing to scientific advancements by providing users with high quality services and training within an established infrastructure that supports human stem cell research, and tools and technologies applicant) for gene transfer and editing.
-The educational opportunities will ensure core competencies and contribute to the diversity of California's workforce that will benefit patients and communities.
-Funds Requested \$3,950,775 GWG Tier 2: needs improvement, could be resubmitted Recommendation Process Vote All GWG members unanimously affirmed that "The review was scientifically rigorous, there was sufficient time for all viewpoints to be heard, and the scores reflect the recommendation of the GWG."
-Patient advocate members unanimously affirmed that "The review was carried out in a fair manner and was free from undue bias."
+Key goals are to increase users across California, and ensure the facility remains self-sustainable and at the cutting edge of regenerative medicine and gene therapy research and training now and in the future.
+The program will integrate with the CIRM SRL Network and Steering Committee and contribute substantially to establishing common standard operating procedures and methods to ensure rigor and reproducibility, and an effective data management and sharing plan.
+Statement of Benefit The proposed enhancements will provide benefits to California and its citizens by contributing to California to scientific advancements by providing users with high quality services and training within an (as written by the established infrastructure that supports human stem cell research, and tools and technologies applicant) for gene transfer and editing.
+The educational opportunities will ensure core competencies and , contribute to the diversity of California's workforce that will benefit patients and communities.
+Funds Requested \$3,950,775 GWG Tier 2: needs improvement, could be resubmitted Recommendation The 2.
+Head improvement, could be readmined Process Vote All GWG members unanimously affirmed that "The review was scientifically rigorous, there FIOCESS VOLE was sufficient time for all viewpoints to be heard, and the scores reflect the recommendation of the GWG."
+Defined about the second of th Patient advocate members unanimously affirmed that "The review was carried out in a fair manner and was free from undue bias."